Shivanikanodia/AI-Powered-Intelligent-Recruiter-Assistant/README.md

 The pipeline transforms unstructured resume PDFs into structured data using Databricks AI functions.

-Ingestion: Resumes are read from a Unity Catalog Volume using read_files.
+- Ingestion: Resumes are read from a Unity Catalog Volume using read_files.

-Parsing: ai_parse_document converts PDFs into structured JSON while preserving layout.
+- Parsing: ai_parse_document converts PDFs into structured JSON while preserving layout.

-Extraction: ai_extract (2-pass approach) extracts contact details and detailed profile information (skills, experience, education).
+- Extraction: ai_extract (2-pass approach) extracts contact details and detailed profile information (skills, experience, education).
+-
-Modeling: Data is flattened into tables (resume_core, resume_skills, resume_experience, resume_education) using explode() for efficient querying and lineage.****
+- Modeling: Data is flattened into tables (resume_core, resume_skills, resume_experience, resume_education) using explode() for efficient querying and lineage.****

-Perform cleaning (whitespace normalization, formatting fixes, Unicode handling) n)
+- Cleaning: (whitespace normalization, formatting fixes, Unicode handling) n)

-#### Normalization & Ontology Mapping

-Synonyms : Saved data is expanded using abbreviations and matched with synonyms for consistent matching Mapping : Map skills and tittles to a predefined ontology dictionary for consistent representation.
+- Synonyms : Saved data is expanded using abbreviations and matched with synonyms for consistent matching

+- Mapping : Map skills and tittles to a predefined ontology dictionary for consistent representation.

 ### Phase 2: Embeddings & Retrieval Index